-I'm an IT strategist and have been working in the corporate Information Technology field for almost 20 years.
+I'm have been working in the enterprise Information Technology field for almost 20 years.
 I was on the Internet when:

 The good news is, even with all the new and changing technology, how we approach security hasn't changed much in hundreds, or even thousands of years.
 The key is to know how to apply it today.
 This is what this website is about.

 Technology helps us be more productive.
 It makes our

 everyday lives more convenient and fun.
 We are in the middle of a technology

 Technology innovation is moving at a rapid pace.
 Just as we learn how to use our current

 computer or phone, a new one is available with even more features.